matthewjmiller/mattmiller/CV.md

 Review of Patrick Laurie, *Native: Life in a Vanishing Landscape.* Forthcoming in *Front Porch Republic.*

-Review of Meghan O'Gieblyn, *Interior States.* Forthcoming in *The Cresset.*

 Review of Tish Harrison Warren, *Prayer in the Night.* Forthcoming in *Front Porch Republic.*

 ["A Restored Midwestern Landscape: On Mark Shepard's *Restoration Agriculture.*" Review of Mark Shephard, *Restoration Agriculture.* In *The Cleveland Review of Books,* 12 June 2020](https://www.clereviewofbooks.com/home/2020/6/12/a-restored-miswestern-landscape-on-mark-shepards-restoration-agriculture).